Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Relationship to the Empirical NTK

 Then the normalized $\ntk$ can be computed form the unnormalized $\ntk$ by the following relationship:

 The relationship between the full neural tangent kernel and the $\ntk$ is described in Appendix~\ref{Appendix:NTKDerivation}.

-\section{Relationship to the empirical NTK}
+\section{Relationship to the Empirical NTK}

-To calculate the full empirical neural tangent kernel (NTK), first find the $c$-th class Jacobian vector, $\jacv^c$, with respect to $\btheta$ backwards through the network for each $\bx_i$ in the data matrix $\bX$.
+To calculate the full eNTK, first find the $c$-th class Jacobian vector, $\jacv^c$, with respect to $\btheta$ backwards through the network for each $\bx_i$ in the data matrix $\bX$.
 Explicitly, the $c$-th logit's Jacobian $i$-th column-vector corresponds to datapoint $\bx_i$ and is defined:

 From which we can define the Jacobian matrix as: